Antiblanks/he-dan.antiblanks.com/_posts/2019-03-01-week-5-concept-art.markdown

 - **Successfully completing a game**: On this screen the virtual games master will say: 'Nice one!
 You escaped `{GAME-NAME}` in `{ESCAPE-TIME}`.
 You've earned a new game rank of `{GAME-RANK}` and global rank of `{GLOBAL-RANK}`.'
 - **Failing to complete a game**: On this screen the virtual games master will say: 'You didn't manage to escape `{GAME-NAME}`.
 You call yourself an escape artist?!
 The Escape movement needs you to be better than this!'

 You'll see that I've mentioned the 'virtual games master' in all of the above parts of the narrative, this is the character I hinted toward exploring in this [post]({% post_url 2019-02-17-week-3-suspension-of-disbelief %}).
-Obviously I realise I'm jumping slightly ahead here being that I need to better understand the virtual games master character/s first before I create this artwork, so for this reason I'm going to park this for now and I will revisit this task after completing next weeks content on character design.
+Obviously I realise I'm jumping slightly ahead here being that I need to better understand the virtual games master character/s first before I create this artwork, so for this reason I've created a Trello ticket for this requirement [here](https://trello.com/c/9u8Ixz45/37-des003-create-artwork-to-drive-narrative-during-game-play-16-hrs) and I'm going to park this task for the time being and revisit it after completing next weeks content on character design.

 ## Summary